Table of Contents

 Information About the Everest Base Camp Trekking Package

 If you book your Everest base camp trekking package with MyEverestTrip, our team will pick you up at the Tribhuvan International Airport.
 Our airport representative will be waiting for a leaflet with both your name and the name of our firm.
-You will be greeted with a Khada or a garland of marigolds upon arrival.
+Upon arrival, you will be greeted with a Khada or a garland of marigolds.

 Then, a private car will be waiting to take you to your hotel outside the hotel.
 Similarly, we also transfer you to the airport from the hotel during your departure.

 Tea houses, local guest houses owned by Sherpa, is the popular accommodation in the EBC trek region.
-Depending on the budget, you can get from basic to well-developed tea houses.
+You can get from basic to well-developed tea houses, depending on the budget.
 Up to Namche Bazaar, you can even get the luxury package, including a private bathroom and Wi-Fi services

 EBC Trekking Package for Accommodation Includes: